TruebitProtocol/truebit-eth/README.md

 # Native installation

 You may wish to experiment with this tutorial on your native command line rather than running them inside the Docker container.
-To set up natively, clone truebit-eth repo:
+Moreover, native installation may enhance network communication performance.
+To set up natively, first clone the Truebit repo.
 ```bash
 git clone https://github.com/TrueBitFoundation/truebit-eth
 ```
-## Running samples at native command prompt
+## Running samples natively
 A [Node.js](https://nodejs.org/en/download/) installation is a prerequisite for running the smart contract samples.
 If you are running MacOS, the software can be obtained via [Brew](https://formulae.brew.sh/formula/node).
 Now install Truebit's node packages from the repository's top-level directory:
 ```bash
 cd truebit-eth